ScaryClary/Quarterly-Assessment-3/README.md

 3. DS 3850
 4. ECON 4990
 5. FIN 3210
+It will include
-Dynamic question loading from a SQLite database.
+1. Dynamic question loading from a SQLite database.
-Score calculation and feedback after quiz completion.
+2. Score calculation and feedback after quiz completion.

 Project Structure
 1. main.py: The main file that runs the GUI and interacts with the database.